-There are several ways that the VA can resolve these issues.
 First, the VA must be funded appropriately.
-As is typical in the medical industry today, under-staffing to preserve the bottom line exists and must be eliminated.
-Our veterans have sacrificed life, family, and friends to defend our Constitution.
-The governments disregard for our soldiers is not only disrespectful but is inexcusable.
-The battlefield standard of “No Soldier Left Behind” must also be applied to the soldiers medical care after their service is over.
-The first phase is critical in completing the second.
+As is typical in any medical industry, under-staffing to preserve a bottom line exists and must be eliminated.
+Our veterans have sacrificed life, family and friends to defend our Constitution, our country.
+Big government’s disregard for our soldiers is not only disrespectful, it is inexcusable and unacceptable.
+The battlefield standard “No Soldier Left Behind” must also be applied to the soldier’s medical care after they have fulfilled their duty of service.

 Second, the VA must resolve all access issues.
-Decisions based on specific health care requirements should be the deciding factor instead of issues with distance concerns or administrators who view veterans as just another customer.
-An often forgotten aspect of a veterans experience is the slow processing of payments and medical claims, which in some cases, create credit issues that affect more than just the veterans health.
-Properly staffed clinics and administration offices will resolve all access issues that are currently plaguing the VA health care system.
+Decisions based on specific health care requirements should be a deciding factor vs issues of distance concerns or administrators who view veterans as just another customer.
+An oft-forgotten aspect of a veteran’s experience is the slow processing of payments and medical claims, in some cases creating credit issues that affect more than the veteran’s health.
+Properly staffed clinics and administration offices will resolve all access issues that currently plague the VA health care system.

-Finally, accountability must be recognized within VA institutions.
-Annual studies that show where the improvements and failures are taking place must be made known to the public.
-Without a clear standard for accountability, the VA can easily regress to lower standards than where it is currently.
-Like the private health care sector, the VA must have the ability to fire substandard employees and hire based on qualifications that are necessary for the success of the clinic.
+Finally, accountability must be recognized within all VA institutions.
+Annual studies showing where the improvements and failures are taking place must be made known to the public.
+Without a clear standard for accountability, the VA can easily regress to lower standards.
+Like in private health care, the VA must have the ability to fire substandard employees and hire based on qualifications necessary for the success of a clinic.

 Paid for by Samuel Lee Williams Jr for Congress